jazreelng2000/MyStudyRoom/README.md

 # MyStudyRoom
-This is an IoT application that used for constructing a conducive environment for study and it is mainly targeted on the student who studies at home.
-The program is divided into 4 parts, which are temperature and humidity program, light program, laptop viewing distance program, and scheduling program.
+This is an IoT application that is used for constructing a conducive environment for studying and it is mainly targeted on students who study at home.
+The application is divided into 4 parts, which are temperature and humidity program, light program, laptop viewing distance program, and scheduling program.

 ## Program Features
 * **Temperature and Humidity Program**